fbpx

 Woodinville is home to a few destination-worthy restaurants that require advanced reservations.

-Barking Frog is a Woodinville institution, serving American cuisine with a focus on locally-sourced ingredients.
+Barking Frog is a Woodinville institution that serves American cuisine with a focus on locally sourced ingredients.

-The Herbfarm is a Michelin-starred fine-dining establishment that serves a tasting menu of seasonal dishes.
+The Herbfarm is a Michelin-starred fine-dining establishment serving a tasting seasonal dish menu.

 Unique Shopping